Books That Bring Iowa to Life: 18 Reads

 Home by Marilynne Robinson

-The book explores their attempts to reconnect, the weight of past mistakes, and the complexity of family relationships within the quiet rhythms of small-town life.
+Jack is the prodigal son of the family, carrying years of trouble and absence.
+The novel carefully explores their attempts to reconnect, the heavy burden of past mistakes, and the tangled web of family love in the slow rhythm of small-town life.

 4. 4